theBowja/genshin-db/readme.md

 Please write up an issue if something doesn't work.

+## Distributions for Web/Node

+If you don't want to use the npm package, then you can take a look at the prebuilt distributions that can be used easily from web or in your Node project.
+Read more about [it here](https://github.com/theBowja/genshin-db/tree/main/dist).

 ## Webpack

+If for some reason you want to customize genshin-db into your own webpack dist.

 First you'll need to clone this repo.

 If you want to build a webpack just do `npm run build` and it'll appear in the **dist/genshindb.js**.
 Then you can call all the query functions from above using genshindb as the variable.
 Or you can change the options in **webpack.config.js** to better fit how you want to use it.